-I’m a 40 year-old Melbournian, from Australia!
-I’m the oldest of four children and an aunty of three gorgeous boys Declan, Quinn, Tyreece and three gorgeous girls Eve, Destiny and baby Olivia!
+I’m a proud Melbournian, (from Australia!)
+I’m the oldest of four children and an aunty of three gorgeous boys Declan, Quinn, Tyreece and four gorgeous girls Eve, Destiny, Olivia and Elsie!
 They are my life and I believe as their Aunty it’s my job to spoil them rotten!

 Due to my disability I’m unable to verbally speak so I communicate by using my computers.
 Actually people say I talk more than some verbal people!
 When I’m out ‘n about I use a portable eyegaze system which has voice output so I do have a voice.

 Until using eyegaze systems (both on my home desktop PC and Surface Pro tablet) I used a headswitch with laptops during my high school and Tafe days.
 I had to use this form of typing for 24 years, so you can imagine how thankful I am to have my eyegaze systems and I’m so grateful to those who donated to raise funds to buy this amazing technology!

 I went to both a mainstream primary and secondary schools.
 In 1997 I completed my VCE and three years later I completed my Diploma in Arts of Professional Writing and Editing.